Immigration Impact Lab

 Capital Area Immigrants’ Rights Coal v.
 Trump

 471 F. Supp.
 3d 25 (D.D.C.
-2020) (co-counsel with Hogan Lovells, RAICES, and Human Rights First)
+2020) (co-counseled with Hogan Lovells, RAICES, and Human Rights First)

 This case knocked down one of the Trump Administration’s primary national asylum bans, which would have banned asylum for anyone who crossed through a third country on the way to the U.S. and did not first seek asylum there.